This article was first published in October 2015 and has been updated several times, last time in June 2019.

 - 4. The Residence Bintan by Cenizaro – for a sophisticated stay on Bintan

-- 5. The Canopi Resort – for an optimal glamping experience
+- 5. Nantra Bintan – for an optimal glamping experience

 - 6. Club Med Bintan Island – for the best all-inclusive getaway